-A bit of a social media junkie, Cait on Twitter, Facebook, and Instagram.
-She also has an author website and a comic strip website.
-Oh yeah, she’s the editor of this blog.
-If you need editing services or a spruced-up website, visit her biz website, Dynamic Canvas Inc.
+A bit of a social media junkie, Cait’s on Twitter, Facebook, and Instagram.
+She also has an author website and is the editor of this blog.
+If you need editing services or a spruced-up website, visit her biz, Dynamic Canvas Inc.

 Amy M. Young—Rock Fiction Author and Blogger

 Amy M. Young has her roots in Miramichi, NB, but now lives in Ottawa with her husband, an adorable baby daughter, and many fur babies.
 Her greatest impediment to writing is Oliver, her red Siamese cat, who reckons paying him attention is more important than typing.

 Amy’s rock fiction about the band Torrent has even spawned fan fiction from readers who have read her chapters online.
 Her novel A Desert Song is currently with her editor and Amy is currently writing Kiss the Flame, which are books about Torrent, and another WIP with a paranormal theme.

 Jamieson Wolf—Poet, Author, Artist, and Blogger

 Jamieson is an award-winning, number one bestselling author of over sixty books and writer of Two Steps at a Time, a blog about having multiple sclerosis and cerebral palsy.
 He is an accomplished artist who works in mixed media, charcoal, pastels, and oil paints.
 He is also something of an amateur photographer, a poet, a perfume designer, and a graphic designer.

-Jamison currently lives in Ottawa Ontario Canada with his husband Michael and his cat Tula, who is fearless.
+Jamison currently lives in Ottawa, Ontario with his husband Michael and his cat Tula, who is fearless.

 Martin/Fibro Jedi—Gamer and SWTOR Fanfic Writer